What Safe Sex Really Means — and How to Practice It

 Emergency Contraception

 Emergency contraception refers to contraceptive methods that are used after sexual intercourse to prevent pregnancy.
-This method can be useful if you had unprotected sex or if you fear the method you used failed.
+This method can be useful if you had unprotected sex or if you fear the contraception you used failed.

 Some forms of emergency contraception include copper IUDs and emergency contraceptive pills.
 These methods should be used within five days of intercourse but are more effective the earlier they are used.